captainjspace/go_learn/README.md

 >build.sh  # will build the container
 >run.sh    # will run the container
->run.sh -b # will build the container,  and if successful, run the containers
+>run.sh -b # will build the container,  and if successful, run the container

 # inside container (dockerfile helper script)
-> in_docker_build.sh #will scan subdirectories for package main(s) and build them
+> in_docker_build.sh # will scan subdirectories for package main(s) and build them

 # will scan subdirectories for tests and run them, and if successful,
 # run the assemblies in $GOBIN
-# leaves runner in bash
 > exec.sh # the entrypoint

 ```